Skip to main content

 Possible values:

 • Default: The default behavior, it's used when the parameter is not specified.
-Its value is Parent | Current, so the parents and the current container (which initiated the resolution request) can participate in the resolution request's service selection.
+Its value is Parent | Current, so both the current container (which initiated the resolution request) and its parents can participate in the resolution request's service selection.

-• Parent: Indicates that parent containers (including indirect all ancestors) can participate in the resolution request's service selection.
+• Parent: Indicates that parent containers (including all indirect ancestors) can participate in the resolution request's service selection.

 • Current: Indicates that the current container (which initiated the resolution request) can participate in the service selection.

-• ParentDependency: Indicates that parent containers (including indirect all ancestors) can only provide dependencies for services that are already selected for resolution.
+• ParentDependency: Indicates that parent containers (including all indirect ancestors) can only provide dependencies for services that are already selected for resolution.

 interface IService {}